litalbarkai/open-redatam/README.md

 Open Redatam is an open source software for extracting raw information from REDATAM databases.
 It was created to recover information of REDATAM databases for statistical analysis using standard tools such as SPSS, STATA, R, etc.

+Please read our article for the full context of this project (Open Access):

+> Vargas Sepúlveda, Mauricio and Barkai, Lital.
+2025.
+"The REDATAM format and its challenges for data access and information creation in public policy." *Data & Policy* 7 (January): e18. [https://dx.doi.org/10.1017/dap.2025.4](https://dx.doi.org/10.1017/dap.2025.4).

 This software is a full C++ ground-up rewrite of the original [Redatam Converter](https://github.com/discontinuos/open-redatam/blob/master/README-EN.md) created by Pablo de Grande and written in C#.
 Rewriting the original C# code in C++ allows for better portability and the ability to use the program within R, Python, and other languages.

 ## For R and Python users (otherwise skip this section)